owenmoogk-school/MTE325-labs/Lab Notes.md

 *What is your sampling time?
 Why?*

-Since we're doing single-shot, we don't have a sampling time.
-Instead, the ADC is sampling each time our while loop completes, the sampling time is variable.
-As previously mentioned, although this may not be possible, it's more than good enough.
+We used a sampling time of 3 ADC clock cycles due to the fact that our input signal is stable and in the time span of the ADC, non-transient. because of this a short sampling time is enough for accurate conversion.
+Longer sampling times would be needed if our signal wasn't a potentiometer and instead a signal with much higher noise.

 *What happens when you change clock settings?*

-Again, like mentioned before, this isn't necessary.
-If we were to do this, it would sample more or less often, up to a limit of the ADC sampling frequency.
+In the lab, we asked the TA if this was necessary given that we were getting accurate results and they told us it was sufficient to not perform the experiment of changing clock settings but to instead mention what would happen.
+Changing the ADC clock settings would impact how quickly (or slowly) the ADC operates.
+Faster ADC means quicker conversions but if the sample isn't sampled long enough, could be inaccurate whereas a slower ADC could introduce an unnecessary bottleneck, for marginal gains in performance.

 *How can you ensure your ADC is enabled and working?*

 We were able to ensure that the ADC was enabled and working because a voltage applied at the ADC was able to be read into a variable in our code.
+We tested a range of input voltages and resistances (with a multimeter) and confirmed the ADC values changed accordingly and accurately.
+This showed the ADC was functioning expectedly.

 *Ideally your ADC is linear.
 How accurate is it?*

 It is very accurate.
 From the results above, the errors are very small, and using a line of best fit in excel it was found that it has an R-value of 1 (meaning perfectly linear).
+Low INL and DNL values further support that the ADC performed linearly and accurately.

 *What is the error in your ADC?*

-The INL and DLE are documented above.
+The INL and DLE are documented in the image above.

 ### POT Document Questions